Priority

 • The extension 317 uses the priority value 5.

-The calls to the extension 317 are allocated first because they have higher priority.
+Calls to the extension 317 are allocated first because they have higher priority.

 When a contact is transferred to another queue that has a defined priority value, the contact follows this priority value and ignores any previous priorities.